Guerrilla war in the Baltic states: Background

-Summer War
+Summer war

-With the German invasion of the Soviet Union on June 22, 1941, Joseph Stalin made a public statement on the radio calling for a scorched earth policy in the areas to be abandoned on July 3.
-About 10,000 Forest Brothers, which had organized themselves into countrywide Omakaitse (Home Guard) organizations, attacked the forces of the NKVD, destruction battalions and the 8th Army (Major General Ljubovtsev), killing 4,800 and capturing 14,000.
+With the German invasion of the Soviet Union on 22 June 1941, Joseph Stalin made a public statement on the radio calling for a scorched earth policy in the areas to be abandoned on 3 July.
+About 10,000 Forest Brothers, organized into countrywide Omakaitse (Home Guard) organizations, attacked the NKVD, destruction battalions and the 8th Army (Major General Ljubovtsev), killing 4,800 and capturing 14,000.
 The battle of Tartu lasted for two weeks, and destroyed a large part of the city.
-Under the leadership of Friedrich Kurg, the Forest Brothers drove out the Soviets from Tartu, behind the Rivers Pärnu – Emajõgi line.
-Thus they secured South Estonia under Estonian control by July 10.
-The NKVD murdered 193 people in Tartu Prison on their retreat on July 8.
+Under the leadership of Friedrich Kurg, the Forest Brothers drove the Soviets from Tartu, behind the Rivers Pärnu – Emajõgi line.
+Thus they secured South Estonia under Estonian control by 10 July.
+The NKVD murdered 193 people in Tartu Prison on their retreat on 8 July.

-The German 18th Army crossed the Estonian southern border on July 7–9.
+The German 18th Army crossed the Estonian southern border on 7–9 July.
 The Germans resumed their advance in Estonia by working in cooperation with the Forest Brothers and the Omakaitse.
 In North Estonia, the destruction battalions had the greatest impact, being the last Baltic territory captured from the Soviets.
-The joint Estonian-German forces took Narva on August 17 and the Estonian capital Tallinn on August 28.
+The joint Estonian-German forces took Narva on 17 August, and the Estonian capital Tallinn on 28 August.
 On that day, the red flag shot down earlier on Pikk Hermann was replaced with the flag of Estonia by Fred Ise only to be replaced yet again by a German Reichskriegsflagge a few hours later.
 After the Soviets were driven out from Estonia, German Army Group North disarmed all the Forest Brother and Omakaitse groups.

-Southern Estonian partisan units were yet again summoned in August 1941 under the name of Estonian Omakaitse.
+Southern Estonian partisan units were yet again summoned in August 1941 under the name of the Estonian Omakaitse.
 Members were initially selected from the closest circle of friends.
 Later, candidate members were asked to sign a declaration that they were not members of a Communist organization.
-Estonian Omakaitse relied on the former regulations of Estonian Defence League and Estonian Army, insofar as they were consistent with the laws of German occupation.
+Estonian Omakaitse relied on the former regulations of the Estonian Defence League and Estonian Army, insofar as they were consistent with the laws of German occupation.
 The tasks of the Omakaitse were as follows: